 MATTRESS GIANT GOING EVERYWHERE FOR SHARE

-CARROLLTON, Texas-Part businessman, part pragmatist, Mattress Giant president Phil Lang is no ordinary bedding retailer.
+CARROLLTON, Texas-Part businessman, part pragmatist, Mattress Giant president Phil Lang is not an ordinary bedding and futon mattress retailer.

 "I am interested in consolidating the bedding industry," reported Lang.
-"I think this is very important for a company's buying and advertising power.
+"I think this is very important for a company to have buying and advertising power.
 I would like to be in the situation someday where I can place an ad in USA Today and cover my markets.
-There's a lot of economy of scale there in becoming a large company.
+There's a lot of economy scale there is in becoming a large company.
 And ultimately, the bottom line of the company will improve."

 "We are looking to have a national presence and to eventually open up stores in the West as well," said Lang.
-"It's part of our striving to be in all top 25 markets with projections of being a $200 million company by the year 2000."
+"It's part of our striving to be in all top 25 markets with the project of being a $200 million company by the year 2000."

 Sales for the first six months of '98 -- over $100 million -- are up from $83 million for the full-year of '97.

-"I see the company opening up a brand new city or two every year, and probably making an acquisition or two every year," noted Lang.
+"I see the company opening up a brand in a new city every year, and probably making an acquisition or two every year," noted Lang.
 "I plan on being a public company within the next 12 to 24 months."

-Broadening market reach also benefits the consumer, Lang said.
-Increased business and name recognition allows for more competitive price points and a wider selection.
+Broadening market share also benefits the consumer, Lang said.
+Increased business and brand recognition allow for more competitive price points and a wider selection.

 Earlier this year, Mattress Giant added to its upper-end bedding selection with Kingsdown's Passions collection and Simmons Crescendo line to tap further into the popular luxury category.

 "People are beginning to understand sleep more," Lang explained.
-"And certainly we try and educate the consumer on what sleep and what proper spinal alignment is.
-Luxury bedding not only feels good and gives consumers proper support, but it also gives them more of a quality night's sleep, and I think that's where the interest comes from."
-Best Rated Futons Mattress 4 6 10 12 Inch To Sleep On
+"And certainly we try to educate the consumer on what sleep and what proper spinal alignment is.
+Luxury bedding and futon mattress not only feels good and gives consumers proper support, but it also gives them a quality night's sleep, and I think that's where the interest comes from."
+If you want to find out more information about futon mattress, see here: Best Rated Futons Mattress To Sleep On

 "Qualifying the consumer" to buy the right bed appears to be a popular industry catch phrase.
 And with ads running from $39 to $5,800, Mattress Giant hopes to cash in on the opportunities in offering a wide range of products.

-This, however, does not alter the way Mattress Giant sells bedding.
+This, however, does not alter the way Mattress Giant sells bedding and futon mattresses.
 The goal is not to promote a manufacturer in particular, but just to sell better bedding.

 "We don't have a push line," said Lang.
 "We believe that all manufacturers are equal.
 And when you get to a point, it's kind of like looking at three $25,000 cars.
 It's just a matter of which one is more comfortable for you."